chrokh/toow-old/labs/generic-supertypes.md

 In this step, we're going to instantiate the classes we've implemented so far, put them in a list, and then iterate over them to invoke the `Take` method on each of them.
 Finally, we will print each element from the results to the console.

 1. Create multiple instances of the `IStepSequence` and `Cycle<T>` classes.
 Make sure to use the same typ for `T` in all sequences!
-2. Store these instances in a generic list of sequences.
+2. Store these instances in a list of sequences.
 3. Iterate over each sequence in the list, call the `Take` method to retrieve the next `5` elements, and print each of them to the console.

 ```{admonition} 🤔 Reflection